Get the facts — and the latest research — on the safety and risks of cutting out foods from your diet to help treat atopic dermatitis.

 The recent epidemic of atopic disorders, including asthma, allergic rhinitis, and atopic dermatitis (AD), is associated with the shift of human populations from life in a largely rural, agrarian society to ever-more crowded, urban settings.

 While there is no doubt that rural life is protective, the usual explanation for the “immune hypothesis” may not be completely correct.
-This theory suggests that rural children get exposed early in life to microorganisms and antigens that induce immune tolerance, protecting them from developing the characteristic Th2-dominant (allergic- type) inflammation that is seen in most patients with AD.
+This theory suggests that rural children get exposed early in life to microorganisms and antigens that induce immune tolerance, protecting them from developing the characteristic Th2-dominant (allergic-type) inflammation that is seen in most patients with AD and often causes itchy skin.

 But the shift from a rural to a more crowded, urban environment is associated not only with less exposure to tolerance-inducing, environmental antigens, but also a dramatic decrease in sun exposure.
 The studies that support this new paradigm are included in this article’s references for those who want to explore this subject in greater depth.

 It seems obvious that children living in urban settings receive much less light than do their rural counterparts.
-Recent work from Korea has shown that moderate (suberythemal) doses of UV-B, which do not burn the skin, improve barrier function and antimicrobial defense (note: higher, sunburn-inducing doses, however, exert an opposite, deleterious effect).
+Recent work from Korea has shown that moderate (suberythemal) doses of UV-B, which do not burn the skin, improve barrier function and antimicrobial defense (note: higher, sunburn-inducing doses or exposure without sunscreen, however, exert an opposite, deleterious effect).
 In fact, much of the evidence for the immune hypothesis can be explained instead by differences in sun exposure in rural vs. urban populations.

 Moreover, moderate doses of UV-B irradiation could provide several other benefits for patients with AD, which are illustrated in Figure 1.
 For example, UV-B stimulates vitamin D production in the skin, which is beneficial not only for the barrier, but also for antimicrobial defense (vitamin D stimulates the production of an important antimicrobial peptide, LL-37, which combats skin infections).